 - No points for third-party food delivery orders

-- Redemptions cannot be reversed or refunded
+- Redemptions can't be reversed or refunded

-What are Tims Rewards points worth?
+What are Tims Rewards Points worth?

-Tims Rewards points are worth between 0.25 – 0.75 cents per point (CPP).
+Tims Rewards Points are worth between 0.19 – 0.83 cents per point (CPP).

 Cost of menu item in $CAD / cost of menu item in points = value in cents per point (CPP)